 The CCXP examination is built around core competency areas, each of which includes specific job tasks.
 For these, key knowledge, skill, and ability areas were identified to serve as the basis for the exam questions.
 This detailed information is provided in the Exam Blueprint.

 The certification exam consists of 100 items.
 All items are multiple-choice, with one correct answer and three incorrect options.
+The score needed to pass is 80.

 HOW IS THE TEST SCORED?